unpunnyfuns/codemods/README.md

 ## Note

-The `src/nb/` folder contains temporary migration code that will be deleted after the NativeBase→Aurora migration is complete.
+The `src/nb/` folder contains temporary migration code that will be deleted after the NativeBase→Nordlys migration is complete.
 Only `src/helpers/` is designed for long-term reuse.